 Video is an exceptionally valuable tool to help firms manage their cultures and share the heritage that makes their offices unique.
 For ordinary day to day communications, video can expedite executive communications — making quarterly results, internal announcements, and any other message both easier to create and more engaging to view than a typical email.

 And for those dramatic shifts in corporate structure, video can be a crucial tool for bringing a newly acquired firm into the fold, or bridging communications between the home office and new satellite locations, whether they are around the corner or around the globe.

 Best of all, video is a versatile medium.
-Firms may deliver important meetings and events live streaming on the web by webcasting — a one-click technology that can broadcast a video via the internet to thousands or even tens of thousands of views.
+Firms may live stream important meetings and events on the web by webcasting with just a click, broadcasting a video via the internet to thousands or even tens of thousands of viewers.
 Or, firms may find that some subjects are best suited for on-demand video, where information or training can be recorded and shared for viewers to watch wherever and whenever suits their schedules.

 As firms seek to grow their reputations across markets and specialties, a new approach to marketing has swept through the legal industry.
 It’s now almost impossible to open an industry journal without finding counsel to take up “content marketing” — promotion not by traditional advertising but instead through the sharing of helpful insights, strategic advice, and industry thought-leadership.